axelitus/fuel-pkg-history/README.md

 ##### History_Entry->get_controller()

-Description: Gets the controller part from the uri in the History_Entry object.
+_Description:_ Gets the controller part from the uri in the History_Entry object.
 Returns an empty string if none is found or the uri is empty.
 If using Routes this won't match the really executed controller as the History class records only the uri Requests.

-Static: No
+_Static:_ No
+_Return:_ null|string

 ```
 $entry = History_Entry::forge('welcome/index');